DS4PS/cpp-526-sum-2020/schedule.md

 ## Lab-04 - Dynamic Graphics

-This lab is designed to introduce you to R Shiny functions by adding a dynamic element to the NYT graphic from last week.
+This lab is designed to introduce you to R Shiny by making last week's graphic interactive and dynamic.

 <a class="uk-button uk-button-default" onclick="window.open('https://ds4ps.org/cpp-526-sum-2020/labs/lab-04-instructions.html')">LAB-04 Instructions</a>